Watching the boats pass through the Ballard Locks. Credit: Natasha Dillinger

 Parking: Pay the meters to park in the lot (four-hour limit).
 Parking is free on Sundays.

-Restrooms: You’ll find flush toilets in the visitor center, adjacent to the administrative building and on the fish ladder side of the locks.
+Restrooms: You’ll find restrooms in the visitor center, adjacent to the administrative building and on the fish ladder side of the locks.

 More fun in Ballard: